 Special Students are those who have been permitted to register in one or more courses which are not being taken for credit toward a degree program.
 Priority in admission in the Augustana Faculty is given to applicants to degree programs.
 Special Students may not have access to all courses offered by Augustana departments.
-To be considered for admission as a Special Student in the Augustana Faculty, applicants must normally have received a university degree from an accredited postsecondary institution, and must present a competitive admission grade point average.
+To be considered for admission as a Special Student in the admission grade point average.

-15.3.10 Audit Only Students (Auditors)
+Audit Only Students (Auditors)

 Audit Only Students (Auditors) are those registered in one or more courses, exclusively on a not-for-credit basis.
-Students wishing to register solely as auditing students in the Augustana Faculty are subject to the policies outlined in \$22.1.10, and should refer to this section for further information.
+Students wishing to register solely as auditing students in the Augustana Faculty are subject to the policies outlined in Auditors, and should refer to this section for further information.